Research projects

 Greenland (de)securitization dynamics

-Together with Ulrik Pram Gad and Ole Wæver, I have edited an anthology about how acts and dynamics of securitization and desecuritization unfold in and in relation to Greenland.
+Together with Ulrik Pram Gad and Ole Wæver, I have edited a book about how acts and dynamics of securitization and desecuritization unfold in and in relation to Greenland.
 Each chapter analyzes specific discourses and dynamics pertaining to hard or soft security questions spanning from great power interests in geostrategic infrastructure to domestic debates regarding how to promote and protect national Greenlandic identity when engaging with the outside world.

 The aim of the book is threefold: First, it draws disparate case studies together to give a full picture of the security dynamics, altogether forming a Greenland security constellation.
 Secondly, the book analyzes specificities of Arctic security as shaped under the strained Danish sovereignty, hence scrutinizing the distinct postcolonial characteristics of Greenland which constitutes the most autonomous self-governing non-state in the region.
 Finally, each chapter draws attention to and develops different aspects of (de)securitization theory, whereas we conclude on how these peculiarities make us think differently about the Copenhagen School of security studies.